crisaraoz/amazon-clone/README.md

 # E-shop made with React Components

 Status: In progress
-Current component: E-shopping Cart to be included.
+Current component: E-shopping Cart to be included